 FROM THE LARGEST shopping mall on Earth to the world's tallest building via the biggest indoor snow ski slope on the planet, Dubai is a Middle Eastern city that likes to push the limits of construction.
-But beyond the forests of skyscrapers, the giant man-made islands, plans to build the world's biggest indoor temperature-controlled city and the extraordinary construction that will accompany Expo 2020 in Dubai, there is another ambitious development shaping the city - green building.
-Architects, specifiers, developers and construction companies are familiar with the voluntary demands of green building programmes such as LEED, DGNB, BREEAM or HQE among others, but in Dubai green regulations governing
+But beyond the forests of skyscrapers, the giant man-made islands, plans to build the world's biggest indoor temperaturecontrolled city and the extraordinary construction that will accompany Expo 2020 in Dubai, there is another ambitious development shaping the city - green building.
+Architects, specifiers, developers and construction companies are familiar with the voluntary demands of green building programmes such as LEED, DGNB, BREEAM or HQE among others, but in Dubai green regulations governing reported by public buildings in Dubai as a result of the emirate's mandatory green regulations construction elements such as energy performance, indoor air quality, fire safety, acoustic comfort and resource efficiency have been mandatory for new public buildings since 2010.
+In 2014 they became the law for every new building and In 2014 they became the law for every new building and deep renovation.

 ECOSE® TECHNOLOGY AVAILABLE IN THE UAE Less than two hours away from Dubai in Abu Dhabi, the capital of the United Arab Emirates, Knauf Insulation has been operating a joint venture with Exeed Insulation LLC since 2013.
 Renamed Knauf Exeed Insulation LLC, the business started producing Glass Mineral Wool with ECOSE® technology in early 2014 and fully converted the production from July 2014.
-43% Annual energy savings reported by public buildings in Dubai as a result of the emirate's mandatory green regulations construction elements such as energy performance, indoor air quality, fire safety, acoustic comfort and resource efficiency have been mandatory for new public buildings since 2010.
-In 2014 they became the law for every new building and deep renovation.